 He is a true inspiration and the definitive Motivational Speaker.

 Programme Manager and Prison Lead for Rehab Culture

-The day of the Residents event, Gethin made his way around the venue and greeted our residents as they arrived.
-This was appreciated by all and supported Gethin engaging our residents from the start.
+At the Residents event, Gethin made his way around the venue and greeted our Residents as they arrived.
+This was appreciated by all, and assisted Gethin in engaging our Residents from the start.